Clearview

 Table Chart PROFILE FAQ

-Commercial development approvals total $19.5 million this financial year.
-Compared to Greater Adelaide, Clearview has around two-thirds the rate of new dwelling approvals per person but ranks in the 78th percentile nationally.
-Recent periods have seen increased development activity.
+Development projects averaged $351,000 in construction value during this period.
+Additionally, $19.5 million in commercial development approvals have been recorded this financial year.
+Compared to Greater Adelaide, Clearview has around two-thirds the rate of new dwelling approvals per person and places among the 79th percentile of areas assessed nationally.
+New development consists of 67.0% standalone homes and 33.0% townhouses or apartments.

 Frequently Asked Questions - Development